 Divorce is never easy, but an uncontested divorce is considerably “easier” than a contested divorce.
-If both parties are able to agree on how to divide property, who gets custody of the children and how child and spousal support should be paid, this is known as an uncontested divorce.
+If both parties can agree on how to divide property, who gets custody of the children, and how child and spousal support should be paid, it is known as an uncontested divorce.

-There are two types of uncontested divorces: mutual and negotiated.
+There are two types of uncontested divorce: mutual and negotiated.
 Mutual uncontested divorces are when both parties are in complete agreement; they simply need to file forms in most cases.

-A contested divorce, on the other hand, does involve a trial and generally takes much longer and is more expensive.
-After a attorney is hired, each party engages in “divorce discovery” where allegations are discussed, evidence and witnesses are gathered, etc.
+On the other hand, a contested divorce involves a trial and generally takes much longer and is more expensive.
+After an attorney is hired, each party engages in “divorce discovery,” where allegations are discussed, evidence and witnesses are gathered, etc.

 As indicated above, the benefits of an uncontested divorce are that:

-The length of an uncontested divorce depends largely on how long it takes the couple to reach an agreement about child custody, division of assets, visitation, etc. A mutual uncontested divorce is therefore usually shorter than a negotiated uncontested divorce.
+The length of an uncontested divorce depends largely on how long it takes the couple to reach an agreement about child custody, division of assets, visitation, etc. A mutual uncontested divorce is, therefore, usually shorter than a negotiated uncontested divorce.

 Married couples preparing for an uncontested divorce online significantly reduce the time it takes to complete their case.
 Usually, they receive all the necessary documents within a few days and can immediately submit them to the court.
 Some states require waiting periods after the divorce petition is filed before the court grants a final decree.
 The length of time may vary for an uncontested divorce with children.